salaheddine-zemmouri/Robot-Framework-Demo/README.md

-# React Books
+# Robot Framework demo

-A simple example of how to consume a RESTful API in React.
+A simple demo of Robot Framework automating testing using a react one pager.